How to frame hand embroidery

 Framing embroidery for beauty

-The most obvious job is to create a beautiful setting or surrounding for your embroidery.
+The most obvious job is to create a beautiful setting or surroundings for your embroidery.
 The frame works as a connector between the embroidery art and your walls.
-Even if your embroidery pieces are completely different to each other, you can create some unity by using the same style of frames for them.
+Even if your embroidery pieces are completely different from each other, you can create some unity by using the same style of frames for them.

 Beauty lies in the eye of the beholder and that is why it is impossible to tell you exactly what you should do for your particular embroidery piece.
 Since embroidery is a kind of picture, you can apply the same rules as for framing regular art pieces.
 But even these rules are changing constantly over the centuries and decades so there is no real wrong or right.
 The most important thing is that YOU like it.